 TONGAN 301 Tongan Language 3

 Selected publications and creative works (Research Outputs)

 - Taumoefolau, M. (2017).
 The relational journey of Polynesian languages through time and space.
 In Va'ai UL, A. Casimira (Eds.)
-Relational Hermeneutics: decolonising the mindset and the Pacific itulagi (pp. 151-163).
-Suva, Fiji: University of the South Pacific Press & Pacific Theological College.
+Relational Hermeneutics: Decolonising the mindset and the Pacific itulagi (pp. 151-163).
+Suva, Fiji: University of the South Pacific, Pacific Theological College.

 - Taumoefolau, M. (2017).
 The cultural-linguistic making of the Tongan female self.
-In Va'ai UL, U. Nabobo-Baba (Eds.)
-The relational self: decolonising personhood in the Pacific (pp. 137-152).
-Suva, Fiji: University of the South Pacific Press & Pacific Theological College.
+In U. L. Vaai, U. Nabobo-Baba (Eds.)
+The relational self: Decolonising personhood in the Pacific (pp. 137-152).
+Suva, Fiji: University of the South Pacific Press.

 Other University of Auckland co-authors: Susan Morton, Stuart McNaughton, Cameron Grant

 - Taumoefolau, M. (2013).
 Respect, solidarity, and resilience in Pacific world views: a counselling perspective.
 In C. O. Makasiale, P. Culbertson, M. Agee, T. McIntosh (Eds.)
 Pacific Identities and Well-being (pp. 131-145).
 Dunedin, New Zealand: Otago University Press.